kadanes/VOC-Semantic-Segmentation/README.md

 To see our different models please go to the `models` directory.
 In it there are all the models that we have trained along with the logs.
 This directory also has the model code.

-If you want to train the models, then please look at the `train_parth.ipynb`.
+If you want to train the models, then please look at the `train.ipynb`.

 If you want to look at our visualizations , then please see the `results.ipynb` notebook.